btroncone/learn-rxjs/operators/transformation/switchmap.md

 the function you supplied) is cancelled and the new observable is subscribed.
 You can remember this by the phrase **switch to a new observable**.

-This works perfect for scenarios like [typeaheads](https://angular-2-training-book.rangle.io/handout/http/search_with_switchmap.html) where you are no longer concerned with the response of the previous request when a new input arrives.
+This works perfectly for scenarios like [typeaheads](https://angular-2-training-book.rangle.io/handout/http/search_with_switchmap.html) where you are no longer concerned with the response of the previous request when a new input arrives.
 This also is a safe option in situations where a long lived